QuantSoc/mock-trading-game/deployment.md

 2. Under "Workers and Pages", select "mock-trading-game".
 This is a Cloudflare Page that was created by importing an existing GitHub repository: Quantsoc/mock-trading-game.

 3. Go to "Settings" -> "Builds & deployments" -> "Configure Production deployments" and ensure the production branch is set to "digitalocean".
 This should be a duplicate of
-"main" albeit with frontend/src/constants.js modified to have ```BACKEND_ROUTE = process.env.DIGITALOCEAN_DROPLET_SSH_HOST```, the DigitalOcean droplet's IPv4 address rather
+"main" albeit with frontend/src/constants.js modified to have ```BACKEND_ROUTE = mtg_backend_hostname.quantsoc.org```, the DigitalOcean droplet's IPv4 address rather
 than the localhost server used in development.

 4. Ensure automatic deployments of the production branch is enabled.

-5. Under build commands:
+5. Under "Build configurations":
 - Build command: ```npm run build```
 - Build output directory: /build
 - Root directory: /frontend